informalsystems/hermes/relayer-spike/README.md

 }
 ```

 * Outline Path construction
     * Construct a Channel and Connection
 * Understand the dependency graph between the components

 Imagine a polling subscription, pulling data from the full node
 It may get a packet from
-    * A connection
+    * A Connection
     * A Channel establishment
     * A Packet being forwarded

+## Subscription setup
+* How do we ensure that we don't miss any messages?
+* Setup the subscription first and buffer them before starting the
+  client, connection and channel setups